YourButterflyGirl/MIPS-Assembly/README.md

 Exercise 5: Sort 10 integers using the bubble sort algorithm, and then prints them

 Exercise 6: Calculates the moving averages of 10 temperatures and prints them(the numbers are all integers)

+Disclaimer: Each exercise is uploaded after the deadline they give us to upload it on our e-class, so I can avoid someone searching on GitHub finding mine and handing the same assignment.